leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

 - Achieves single-digit millisecond latency on CPU and a small memory footprint.
-- Integrates with existing provider traits; returns a scalar **raw depth** compatible with Sigma normalisation and threshold schedules defined in the LAG Complexity design.
+- Integrates with existing provider traits; returns a scalar **raw depth** compatible with Sigma normalization and threshold schedules defined in the LAG Complexity design.
 - Preserves determinism and reproducibility across platforms.
 - Provides a path to improved robustness and interpretability over time.